New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 Your Policy Will Be Updated Automatically

 If your standard auto policy renews on or after January 1, 2026, your insurer is required by law to bring your coverage up to the new 35/70/25 minimums.
-You don't need to call your insurer to request the upgrade — it happens automatically.
+You don't need to call your insurer to request the upgrade — it happens automatically at renewal.
 However, you will see the change reflected in your renewal premium, and your insurer must notify you of the adjustment in writing.

 What About Rate Increases?